youozhan/mfadt-thesisstudio-1/creative-research-2.md

 #### Notes
 The over-arching questions I am interested in
-1. how algorithm, as an invention of humans, can be used to change humans mentally and physically
+1. How algorithm, as an invention of humans, can be used to change humans mentally and physically?
-2. why is it necessary to achieve algorithmic transparency
+2. How is algorithm transparency being defined in policy and law in different countries/regions in the world?